 The discount rate used to measure the total pension liability was 7.65 percent.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing of the plans, the tests revealed the assets would not run out.
 Therefore, the current 7.65 percent discount rate is appropriate and the use of the municipal bond rate calculation is not deemed necessary.
 The long-term expected discount rate of 7.65 percent is applied to all plans in the Public Employees Retirement Fund.
+The cash flows used in the testing were developed assuming that both members and employers will make their required contributions on time and as scheduled in all future years.
 The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at CalPERS' website under the GASB 68 section.